 The Versatility of a GPR Concrete Scanner: What Can it Find?

 Concrete scanning is the use of ground penetrating radar to detect materials or voids within a concrete slab, wall, or column.
-Field employees evaluate the integrity of the structure on-site and locate embedded utilities prior to concrete cutting, coring, and drilling.
+Field staff evaluate the integrity of the structure on-site and locate embedded utilities prior to concrete cutting, coring, and drilling.
 Trinity Subsurface employs a variety of non-destructive testing equipment to provide our clients with information about what’s underneath their concrete structures.

 The GPR concrete scanner is designed and built for the concrete technician who needs to locate and mark targets.
 This handheld system is ideal for locating the position and depth of metallic and non-metallic objects in concrete structures.
 Subsurface materials found may include: